Production Ready

 Configurable Workflows

-Define custom collaboration patterns or use built-in workflows for different scenarios.
+Define custom collaboration patterns or use built-in workflows for different scenarios, including offline and hybrid execution.

 🛡️